By Alan Feehely l @azulfeehely

 No pressure, then.
 Barcelona are one of the most intriguing clubs in world football for myriad reasons, but two especially.
 Firstly, it is not enough to just win for them – they must do it in a style that resonates with their culture.
 Secondly, their captain is the 33-year-old Lionel Messi, who has not won the Champions League title in five years.
 This has inspired a degree of panic amongst the Barcelona hierarchy – they have scrambled to assemble a team worthy of their star player, reaching for quick fixes that has diluted the club’s essence.
-Indeed, the club may miss out on the league title to Real Madrid and you can check out all the reviews here.
+Indeed, the club may miss out on the league title to Real Madrid.
+This certainly makes thing interesting not only for the sport, but also for the betting fans.
+Finding the right betting site might prove challenging but people can always check all the reviews here.

 Both reasons have conflated to create a difficult environment for Arthur, the man Xavi tipped to mark an era at Barcelona, to succeed at the club.
 Last Tuesday he started against Athletic Club Bilbao in a crucial game in Barça’s bid to keep pace with Madrid in a close title race.
 Earlier that day, reports emerged that Juventus had agreed a deal to bring Arthur to Italy, with coach Maurizio Sarri looking to build a team around the Brazilian in the same manner he did at Napoli with Jorginho.
 The player himself, however, said to those close to him that he was determined to stay and fight for his place at Camp Nou.
 In what is a constantly evolving situation – reports on Friday claimed he would be allowed to travel to Turin this weekend to undergo a medical at Juventus, following the Blaugrana’s meeting with Celta Vigo.